guest3444307/OneshotGB/README.md

-# OneshotGB
+# OneshotGB Demo Remastered
-Oneshot GB now in github!
+A Remastering in GBstudio V3
 Putting it on github since thats 10x easier than mediafire for anyone to obtain and it would make it easier to work on the project for me.
-Also served as me trying out git bash
-# NOTICE: MAIN BRANCH IS NOT GUARANTEED TO WORK, V2OLD IS
+# NOTICE: INCOMPLETE